LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

 Securely upload files to your AWS S3 or Google Cloud Storage bucket -

-**_Important:_** _for these destinations, when providing your authorisation credentials in the relevant section of Transporter, LivePerson strongly recommends to use IAM (Identity & Access Management) based authorisation keys._
+**_Important:_** _for these destinations, when providing your authorization credentials in the relevant section of Transporter, LivePerson strongly recommends to use IAM (Identity & Access Management) based authorization keys._

 ### Editing Report Tasks